 Please turn in forms to the College Admissions Office.
 Forms are available in pdf form below and are available in the main office.
-Application forms are due to the Ms Ohanessian within the first 6 weeks of the semester.
-If you have any questions, please contact Ms Ohanessian at (650) 762-1151.
+Application forms are due to the Ms. Franco within the first 6 weeks of the semester.
+If you have any questions, please contact Ms. Franco at (650) 762-1151.

 The primary mission for the American Sign Language Honor Society is to encourage and recognize high academic achievement in ASL studies for high school and college/university students.
 Like honor societies for other languages, the ASLHS seeks to enrich the learning experience of those studying ASL.

 To be part of the American Sign Language Honor Society, to graduate with American Sign Language Honors and to wear honor cords at graduation and induction events, the following conditions must be met:

 - is a student at a high school that offers ASL and is invited by the ASL teacher;